-On Monday December 11th, the PROMoTeR Center will have a job talk featuring Dr. Fred Tabung at 1pm - 2pm in Inui A/B. He will be presenting on "The Inflammatory and Insulinemic Potential of Diet and Risk of Cancer".
+On Monday December 11th, the PROMoTeR Center had a job talk featuring Dr. Fred Tabung.
+He presented on "The Inflammatory and Insulinemic Potential of Diet and Risk of Cancer".

 On Monday December 4th, the PROMoTeR Center had a job talk featuring Dr. Nilah Ioannidis.
 She presented on "Clinical interpretation of genetic variation: Statistical methods and application to cutaneous squamous cell carcinoma".

 PROMoTeR Center group presented their work to the Department

 Christine Lu was invited to give a presentation, titled “A Model for Accelerating Evidence Generation for Genomic Technologies in the Context of a Learning Health Care System” at the "Implementing and Evaluating Genomic Screening Programs in Health Care Systems – A Workshop", National Academies of Sciences, Engineering and Medicine in Washington DC, November 1, 2017.

 Christine Lu was invited as the Chair and a panelist of a session entitled, “Value based frameworks for precision medicine,” at the Evidence Pricing & Market Access World Congress, Philadelphia, PA, October 10-11, 2017.

 Christine Lu was invited as part of a panel session “Putting the G in genome: Financial sustainability of genomic medicine” at the Festival of Genomics, Boston, MA, 3-4 October, 2017.

 On Monday September 25th, the PROMoTeR Center will had a job talk featuring Dr. Sharon Lutz.
 She presented on "Approaches to Incorporate and Understand the Path from Gene to Disease."